 To be able to apply these strategies, the manager or the employer must be a role model.
 A team will never trust a manager who bullies them.
 They will also hesitate to report the incidents since it could affect them badly.

-How to Overcome Workplace Bullying: As An Individual
+How to Overcome Workplace Bullying: From an Individual Point of View

 Keep Your Calm

 Bullies do it for the reactions, either from the target or the audience.
-If you show that you are hurt or upset, it will make them feel their actions have been a success.
+If you show that you are hurt or upset, it will make them feel victorious.

 If it doesn’t stop, then you must start documenting what happened.
 The date, the location, what the bully did, and who witnessed the incident.
 Witnesses are of great help to rest your case.